-By Cyrus D. Mehta and Kaitlyn Box\
+By Cyrus D. Mehta and Kaitlyn Box

 H-1B workers can file complaints against employers to the Department of Labor if they are not paid the promised wage.
-One H-1B worker filed complaints against two of his employers, Metromile, Inc, and Hinge Health, for back wages.
-When the worker was not satisfied with the initial decisions, he appealed them to an Administrative Law Judge (ALF).
-The ensuing decisions of the ALJ limiting back wages to the worker are instructive as the DOL will not always side with H-1B workers who claim back wages against their employers on grounds that they had not been properly terminated under technical DOL rules.
+Ankit Jain is one such worker who filed complaints against two of his employers, Metromile, Inc, and Hinge Health, for back wages.
+When Mr. Jain was not satisfied with the initial decisions, he appealed them to an Administrative Law Judge (ALF).
+The ensuing decisions of the ALJ limiting back wages to Mr. Jain are instructive as the DOL will not always side with H-1B workers who claim back wages against their employers on grounds that they had not been properly terminated under technical DOL rules.

 In Jain v.
-Metromile, Inc., ALJ Case No. 2021-LCA-00018 (July 19, 2022), the worker sought back wages after being terminated by his employer, Metromile.
-He accused his employer for not effectuating a bona fide termination, which required the employer to continue to pay him the wage.
+Metromile, Inc., ALJ Case No. 2021-LCA-00018 (July 19, 2022), Mr. Jain sought back wages after being terminated by his employer, Metromile.
+He accused his employer of not effectuating a bona fide termination, which required the employer to continue to pay him the wage.
 Under the Labor Condition Application that is submitted with the H-1B petition, an employer must pay the required wage that has been promised in the LCA until the employer terminates the H-1B worker.